 Loreena has extensive knowledge and first-hand experience working with a wide spectrum of physical and mental disabilities.
 Having been affected by disabilities through siblings and one of her own children, Loreena’s passion for obtaining the best education and improving her loved one’s quality of life quickly became a career for advocacy work with families and children with disabilities.
 She continues to make a tremendous impact on the communities and schools she directly works with and has also organized several St. Jude Bike-A-Thons.

 When Loreena is not improving the lives of individuals affected by disabilities, she’s spending her extra time with her grandchildren.
-Loreena is also an avid traveler, having a motor home and traveling across the United States to experience different cultures and sightseeing.
+Loreena is also an avid traveler and has a motor home and travels across the United States to experience different cultures and sightsee.
 Loreena developed this passion while she was married to her husband for 38 years, which much of that time was spent in their early days traveling abroad while he proudly served in the Army for 23 years.

 Loreena received the “Starfish Award” from the Care Coordinating Council Members nomination, Preferred Health (Health Resources of Arkansas) Region 6 CASSP.
 She is also a committee member of Project Sparkle, a workshop project of CAYSI, as well as on the Finance and Governance Board for Region 6 & 8 CASSP

 Contact Information: Parent Mentor for Region 6: North Central, AR Regional Map (870) 897-4175